 With experience, you may be able to work in a self-employed or freelance capacity and secure work through agencies.
 There is a growing market for locum social workers, especially if you have child protection experience.
 It may be possible to offer counselling, therapy or training skills on a freelance basis.
 Some local authorities and private homes keep a casual relief list.

 Local authority social work tends to have better terms and conditions of employment, but voluntary organisations can offer more flexibility.
-It is possible to transfer from one sector to another once you're qualified.
-There are promotion possibilities in both sectors, however you may be able to take on more responsibility more quickly in the voluntary sector.
+It's possible to transfer from one sector to another once you're qualified.
+There are promotion possibilities in both sectors; however, you may be able to take on more responsibility more quickly in the voluntary sector.
 In both sectors there are a range of operational, management and policy jobs.